weiran/weiran.co/src/content/blog/2025/private-homelab/index.md

    address=/home.arpa/192.168.1.100 # Your server's IP
    ```
    Restart Pi-hole and make sure your router’s DHCP points clients at it.
-3. Configure the reverse proxy so `bookmarks.home.arpa` routes to your bookmarker, `budget.home.nas` to your budgeting app, and so on.
-I just used the included reverse proxy with Synology.
+3. Configure the reverse proxy so `bookmarks.home.arpa` routes to your bookmarker, `budget.home.arpa` to your budgeting app, and so on.
+I used Synology’s built-in reverse proxy.
 4. Install Tailscale on the NAS, advertise the `192.168.1.0/24` route, approve it, and add a restricted nameserver mapping `home.arpa` to the Pi-hole IP.
 Connect your devices to your tailnet.

 ![Tailscale Subnet Routes Screenshot](subnet-routes.png)
 ![Tailscale Nameserver Screenshot](nameserver.png)

+Since setting this up I’ve stopped thinking about “am I on my home Wi‑Fi?”
+I just open `paperless.home.arpa` (or whatever) and move on.
+It’s a small quality-of-life change, but it makes the whole homelab feel like a real, everyday thing instead of a hobby I only touch when I’m sitting next to the router.